-Unrestricted - This amount is all net position that do not meet the definition of "net investment in capital assets" or "restricted net position".
+Unrestricted - This amount is the portion of net position that does not meet the definition of "net investment in capital assets" or "restricted net position".

 Budgetary Accounting

 Budget Policies - An operating budget is adopted each fiscal year for the Agency by unanimous consent of its members.
 Budgetary control is achieved at the appropriate level.